paulojunqueira/Pathfinder-Project/README.md

 Below is Exemplified a 50 by 50 maze as a gif:
 ![](Example.gif)

-For more references, try dijkstra algorithm, A* search etc.
+For more references, try Dijkstra algorithm, A* search etc.